Stormy Daniels

-Stephanie Gregory Clifford (born Stephanie A. Gregory; March 17, 1979), known professionally as Stormy Daniels, is an American pornographic film actress and director, and former stripper.
-She has won numerous industry awards, and is a member of the NightMoves, AVN and XRCO Halls of Fame.
-In 2009, a recruitment effort led her to consider challenging incumbent David Vitter for the 2010 Senate election in her native Louisiana.
+Stephanie A. Gregory Clifford (born Stephanie A. Gregory; March 17, 1979), known professionally as Stormy Daniels, is an American pornographic film actress, director and former stripper.
+She has won many industry awards and is a member of the NightMoves Hall of Fame, AVN Hall of Fame, XRCO Hall of Fame, and Vanity Fair Hall of Fame.
+In 2009, a recruitment effort led her to consider challenging incumbent David Vitter in the 2010 Senate election in her native Louisiana.

-In 2018, Daniels became involved in a legal dispute with U.S. president Donald Trump and his attorney Michael Cohen.
-Trump and his surrogates paid $130,000 hush money to silence Daniels about an affair she says she had with Trump in 2006.
-Trump's spokespeople have denied the affair and accused Daniels of lying.
-On January 31, 2023, Trump appeared to admit to the affair on Truth Social.
+Daniels became involved in a legal dispute with U.S. president Donald Trump in 2018.
+Trump's attorney Michael Cohen paid $130,000 in hush money to silence her about an affair she says she had with Trump in 2006.
+Trump denied the affair and accused her of lying.
+He was charged with 34 felony counts of falsifying business records to conceal payments made to Daniels, and was convicted on May 30, 2024.

 Early life

-Daniels' parents, Sheila and Bill Gregory, divorced about three or four years after she was born.
+Daniels's parents, Sheila and Bill Gregory, divorced about three or four years after she was born.
 She was then raised by her mother.

-She graduated from Scotlandville Magnet High School in Baton Rouge in 1997 and considered becoming a journalist.
+She graduated from Scotlandville Magnet High School in Baton Rouge, Louisiana, in 1997 and considered becoming a journalist.

 Daniels said she "came from an average, lower-income household… there [were] days without electricity", and she has described herself as coming from a "really bad neighborhood."
 During high school, Daniels had a job answering phones at a riding stable.